-Now that you are confident in executing your own tile bathroom ideas, you can experiment with more complicated designs should you choose to take it to the next level.
+Now that you are confident in executing your own bathroom tile ideas, you can experiment with more complicated designs should you choose to take it to the next level.
 There are a lot of designs to choose from such as Aztec designs, Roman designs, and some very eclectic tile designs.
-You may also be interested to learn how to use specialized tools to cut and shape tiles.
+You may also be interested in learning how to use specialized tools to cut and shape tiles.

 Getting Fancy with a Tile Cutter

-When creating more elaborate bathroom tile designs you should still use the basic method of sketching your designs on graphing paper first.
-Afterwards, color your designs to find out how much colored tile you need.
+When creating more elaborate bathroom tile designs, you should still use the primary method of sketching your designs on graphing paper first.
+Afterward, color your designs to find out how many colored tiles you need.
 And no matter how complicated your tile design is, you should never forget to plan your materials and your entire project as well.

 Try Other Types of Tiles too.

-It is possible to use different kinds of tiles for your bathroom design.
+Using different kinds of tiles for your bathroom design is possible.
 While ceramic tiles are the most popular since they are available in different colors and are the most affordable, you can explore using other kinds of bathroom tile such as natural stone, travertine, or glass tiles.

 You will need to plan carefully and be sure to consider the pattern, the materials that you wish to use, and your budget.